top of page

 2018 | 48 min

-"Shooting for more than five years in 13 locations are the U.S., Tamer Hassan and Armand Yervant Tufenkian trace a collection of letters to the homes where each was sent or received in this uniquely process-based documentary.
+"Shooting for more than five years in 13 locations around the U.S., Tamer Hassan and Armand Yervant Tufenkian trace a collection of letters to the homes where each was sent or received in this uniquely process-based documentary.
 The letters, written to accompany seed packets sent between friends and families and dated as far back as 1806, are read aloud by individual narrators, unfolding as personal-poetic reflections on life and labor in rural American.
 Via a variety of 16mm film stocks, Accession maps a visual and aural correspondence between anonymous people and places with an exploratory flair." - Art of the Real at Lincoln Center "The work is bathed in an incredibly warm and organic aura, making the cracked images appear almost untouchable, like old time worn paintings gleaming with varnish: beautifully aged shots of prairie lands and clapboard houses under drained colorless skies, close-ups of hands webbed in elegant interplays of light an dark lovingly handling seed pods, a woman sitting at a sewing machine in a shadowed room as still and quiet as a Vermeer, or a wintry dirt country ride bounded by bare trees somewhere in middle America.
 Filmmakers Hassan and Tufenkian have done more than just bemoan the slow fading away of a ritual — the careful and deliberate cultivation and digging of the earth — that is as old as we are, but have also contributed, by celebrating the unassuming diligence of those carrying on, their own elegiac visual love letter to the inventory." - David Perrin, MUBI Notebook "Accession is the result of a centuries-long resistance: the one carried out by seed savers.
 The resistance comes in the shape of letters between people, letters that travel together with the seeds they share.
 The letters bring instructions, descriptions, intimate elements from subtle friendships and a desire for these seeds to survive the saver.
 We are able to see the beauty of this work — separating the seeds, preparing the soil, moving through it — and also the dark parts — having to rely on a climate that in increasingly merciless, train wagons carrying oil across the country.
 Accession is a film that affirms without words that poetry is a weapon loaded with the future." - Lucia Salas, Mar del Plata Film Festival "...
 The effect is a kind of secular prayer and paean to decency and communal duty, as the diversity of the seeds and weathered film stocks feed a soulful sense of continuity that stretches from the 1800s up to now..." - Nicolas Rapold, Viennale

 First Inquiries on Community (A Scent of Heliotrope and Citron)